 With a creek or stream the moving water rinses well so just do your washing at the water’s edge.
 Otherwise, be prepared to carry buckets of water throughout the process.

 You can use your hands to scrub the clothes but it’s rough work.
 If you don’t want your hands to do all the dirty work, get or make an agitator to spin your clothes around, much like a washing machine.
-You can buy a Rapid Washer or a EasyGo Washer or you can improvise using a bucket and plunger with some holes cut into it.
+You can buy a manual washer from Amazon, or you can improvise using a bucket and plunger with some holes cut into it.

 For large families with mountains of laundry to wash, you definitely need something big enough to contain all your dirty clothes or at least half at a time.